10 Best Neighborhoods in Detroit, MI

 4. Midtown

 Midtown Detroit lies between the trendy New Center and Brush Park.
-You'll find Wayne State University and a revitalized district for dining and shopping.
-Tourists are also likely to turn up in Midtown for the Detroit Symphony Orchestra, Museum of Contemporary Art Detroit (MOCAD), and the Detroit Institute of Arts.
-There are plenty of quirky stops in Midtown.
-Locals take in a show at the Majestic Theatre before heading over to the country's longest continuously running bowling alley, The Garden Bowl.
+You'll find Wayne State University along with a revitalized district for dining and shopping.
+Tourists are also likely to turn up in Midtown for the Detroit Symphony Orchestra, the Museum of Contemporary Art Detroit (MOCAD), and the Detroit Institute of Arts (DIA).
+There are plenty of quirky stops in Midtown, too.
+Locals love to catch a show at the Majestic Theatre before heading over to the country's longest continuously running bowling alley, The Garden Bowl.

-Choose newer condos and apartment complexes to live in the heart of Midtown, Detroit.
+You can find newer condos and apartment complexes in the heart of Midtown, Detroit.
 A new $31 million mixed-use development in the neighborhood is also in the works.

 5. West Village

-Detroit's West Village is a historic neighborhood that offers retail and independent shops.
-Despite the name, West Village is actually on the east side of Detroit.
+Detroit's West Village is a historic neighborhood that offers plenty of retail and independent shops.
+Despite its name, West Village is actually on the east side of Detroit.
 The area is quaint but still offers dining favorites like Detroit Vegan Soul Belle Isle Pizza.
-Take our pick of historic apartment buildings and newer developments where vintage meets modern charm.
+Take your pick of historic apartment buildings and newer developments where vintage meets modern charm.

 The walkable neighborhood is also undergoing a $22 million mixed-use development space at Jefferson and Van Dyke avenues.
 Apartments and commercial space will provide more amenities to renters and newcomers looking to settle in Detroit.
 For outdoor recreation, the West Village connects to the RiverWalk at Gabriel Richard Park.
 Explore the butterfly garden or take a bike ride along the paths.